Table of Contents[Hide][Show]

 Wait times can be found on the My Disney Experience App and are also posted at the regular entrance to the attraction.
 For the most part, these posted wait times are accurate, although we did get through the line and the ride at Big Thunder Mountain Railroad in less than 10 minutes versus the posted 40.
 That might have just been some good luck.
 In general, expect the wait to be about what is posted.

 If you are a superfan of Disney Water Parks, we have some good news.
-Blizzard Beach is now open.
-This favorite family water park opened in March and has been popular with spring breakers and will provide some cool relief from the hot Florida sun as we head toward summer.
+Both Blizzard Beach and Typhoon Lagoon are now open.
+A water park day is a great way to break up your Disney vacation and beat the Florida heat!

 6. No Extra Magic Hours – Early Entry Instead

 Extra Magic Hours – a perk available to people who stay “on property” at a Disney hotel – was discontinued shortly after the reopening after the pandemic.
-In January, Disney announced that EMH is permanently going away and returning, with changes, as Early Entry.
+Unfortunately, Disney has announced that they will not be returning.
+There are now two options available to some resort guests.

 Extra Magic Hours used to give resort guests access to one of the four parks each day, either before or after regular park opening hours.
 There was a published schedule that dictated which park had Extra Magic Hours on which day.
 This was pretty easy to plan around.